Emilio Ghione

 Emilio Luigi Carlo Giuseppe Maria Ghione (30 July 1879 – 7 January 1930), known as Emilio Ghione, was an Italian silent film actor, director and screenwriter.
-Ghione was best known for writing, directing, and starring in the Za La Mort series of adventure films, in which Ghione played a likeable French Apache and 'honest outlaw'.
-Ghione directed, wrote, and acted in every genre of film, and directed some of the most famous stars of the time, including Francesca Bertini, Lina Cavalieri, Alberto Collo, and Hesperia.
-After his final film role in 1926, Ghione briefly performed on a theatrical tour of Italy.
-Ghione wrote three novels based around his Za La Mort character, an autobiography, and an essay on Italian Silent Cinema, before his death from tuberculosis in 1930.
+Ghione was best known for writing, directing, and starring in the Za La Mort series of adventure films, in which he played a likeable French Apache and 'honest outlaw'.

+Ghione directed, wrote, and acted in multiple genres including crime, melodrama, and historical drama, and directed stars including Francesca Bertini, Lina Cavalieri, Alberto Collo, and Hesperia.
+As film roles became more scarce, Ghione turned to theatre in 1926, joining the Compagnia delle Maschere e del Colore as it toured Italy.

+Ghione wrote three novels based around his Za La Mort character; an autobiography; and an essay on Italian silent cinema, before his death from tuberculosis in 1930.

 In 1979, a retrospective of Ghione's films was held at the Venice Film Festival.
 In 2008, a retrospective of his films was held at the Cinema Ritrovato festival in Bologna, and a temporary exhibition of photographs and film stills documenting Ghione's career was opened at the Cineteca of Bologna.